diescake/igata/README.md

 # igata

-igata is my boilerplate for Web Frontend
+igata is my boilerplate for Web Frontend.